ternjs/tern/README.md

 When the point is in an argument list, Tern will show argument names and types at the bottom of the screen.

+The following keys are bound:

+ * `M-.` to jump to the definition of the thing under the cursor.
-The `M-.` key combination will be bound to `tern-find-definition`, and `M-,` brings you back to last place you were when you pressed `M-.`.
+ * `M-,` brings you back to last place you were when you pressed `M-.`.
+ * `C-c C-r` to rename the variable under the cursor.